Dog Nutrition

 • Support colon health

-Sources: Beet pulp, pumpkin, sweet potatoes, and green beans When introducing more fiber into your dog's diet, do so gradually to avoid digestive upset.
-Always consult with your veterinarian before making significant changes to your dog's diet, especially if they have existing health conditions.
+When you introduce fiber into your dog’s diet, do so slowly to prevent digestive problems.
+Always check with your vet if you’re making any major changes to your dog’s diet, particularly if your dog already has health issues.

-8. Essential Fatty Acids: Omega-3s and Omega-6s
+8. Crucial Fats: Omega-3s and Omega-6s

 Omega-3 Fatty Acids

-These fatty acids are known for their anti-inflammatory properties and are beneficial for:
+They are anti-inflammatory and are useful for:

 • Heart health